Server data from the Official MCP Registry

 |---|---|---|

-Given the message: "I prefer Python and use uv for dependency management."
+Given the user message: "I prefer Python and use uv for dependency management."

-recall with the user message as queryadvanced_augmentation with the user message and responseOn a later turn — "Write a hello world script" — the agent recalls the Python + uv preference and personalizes its response automatically.
+memori_recall with the user message as querymemori_advanced_augmentation with the user_message and assistant_responseOn a later turn like "Write a hello world script", the agent recalls the Python + uv preference and personalizes its response.

 entity_id to identify the end user (e.g. user_123)process_id to identify the agent or workflow (e.g. my_agent)Export these in your shell or replace the placeholders directly in your config: